 - Open a pull request.

-- Check the Project overview screen or the Project builds screen.
+Using Redocly, navigate to the Project overview or the Project builds screen.
 A preview build should be triggered.

 - Upon completion you should see a comment on your pull request with a link to the preview of your docs.